Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

 Colorectal Cancer

-Meta-analyses are a kind of statistic that combine data from several comparable studies to make one very large study.
-These results are usually more accurate than any one study can be.
-Taken together, three meta-analyses suggest that drinking about four or more cups of coffee per day may reduce the chances of getting colorectal cancer by 11-24%.6,7,8
+Meta-analyses are a type of statistical method that combines data from several comparable studies to create one very large analysis.
+These combined results are usually more reliable than any single study.
+Taken together, three meta-analyses suggest that drinking about four or more cups of coffee per day may reduce the chances of developing colorectal cancer by 11–24%.
+6,7,8 Since the meta-analyses focus on whether people get colorectal cancer, it is also important to look at research on whether coffee affects outcomes after diagnosis, including cancer returning or the chances of dying from the disease.

 Endometrial (Uterine) Cancer

-Using data from 67,470 women who participated in the Nurses’ Health Study, researchers found that women who drank four or more cups of coffee per day were 25% less likely to develop endometrial cancer than women who drank only one cup of coffee per day.
+Using data from 67,470 women aged 34 to 59 in the Nurses’ Health Study, researchers followed participants for 26 years and found that women who drank four or more cups of coffee per day were 25% less likely to develop endometrial cancer than women who drank only one cup of coffee per day.
 Compared to women who did not drink any coffee, those who drank four cups or more per day were 30% less likely to develop endometrial cancer.
-Decaffeinated coffee was just as effective as caffeinated coffee, but caffeinated tea did not lower the risk of endometrial cancer.9
+Decaffeinated coffee was just as effective as caffeinated coffee, but caffeinated tea did not lower the risk of endometrial cancer.11

 Liver Cancer and Cirrhosis (Scarring of the Liver/Chronic Liver Disease)